Hold Sen. Jeff Sessions accountable for sanctioning sexual assault

 Tell Senate Republican leaders to strip Sessions of all of his committee responsibilities and assignments.

-If Republicans really care about women like they say they do, then why do they elevate misogynists to leadership positions and block legislation to expand women’s rights?
+Republicans claim they really care about women but, they elevate misogynists to leadership positions and block legislation to expand women’s rights.
 The Republican-led “war on women” has severely restricted access to reproductive health care in states across the country.
 Republicans in Congress refuse to expand paid family leave or help pass the Military Justice Improvement Act, a bill that would protect survivors of sexual assault in the military.
 It’s a record that speaks for itself and shows that their outrage at Trump’s comments are sheer hypocrisy.

 Sessions has a long history of playing politics with women’s health and safety.
 He has consistently voted for the most extreme anti-abortion measures that come before the Senate.
 In 2009, he voted against the Lilly Ledbetter Fair Pay Act.
 In 2012, he voted against the reauthorization of the Violence Against Women Act because of an amendment that extended protections to LGBTQ people.
-Last year, Sen. Sessions joined anti-women extremists in another failed attempt to pass legislation that would defund Planned Parenthood nationally.2 On Tuesday, in response to the public outrage over his remarks, he issued a statement saying that “assault is unacceptable,” but failed to acknowledge that kissing a woman or grabbing her genitals without consent is assault or to condemn Trump for bragging about committing it.3
+Last year, Sen. Sessions joined anti-women extremists in another failed attempt to pass legislation that would defund Planned Parenthood nationally.3 In response to the public outrage over his remarks, Sen. Sessions issued a statement saying that “assault is unacceptable,” but failed to acknowledge that kissing a woman or grabbing her genitals without consent is assault or to condemn Trump for bragging about committing it.4

 Sessions is a senior member of the Senate Judiciary Committee and the Senate Subcommittee on Crime and Terrorism, the governing body that oversees the Office of Violence Against Women.
 He is responsible for protecting women across the country from gender-based violence and deciding on judicial nominations for courts across the country.
 Each of these committee assignments gives him an opportunity to make sexist and misogynistic policy on behalf of the Republican party.